37m2+/400 sq ft Boch Freres ceramic - late 19th century

 A rare find from a heritage ceramic producer and totalling 37m2+ / 400 sq. ft. this antique ceramic was reclaimed from a Belgian demeure, currently being demolished.

-Manufactured by Boch Freres, Maubeuge, France in the late19th century, the tiles also appeared in their period catalogue in the early 20th century and we have included scans in the gallery showing their original presentation.
+Manufactured by Boch Freres, Maubeuge, France in c.1881, we include in the photography gallery scans from their period catalogue showing their original presentation.

 Weighing over 1.2 kgs per tile the design is a classic geometric tessellation of a principal 17.3cm field tile, exquisitely framed by a same size back to back border using 5 different border tiles.